LENS-TUGraz/APEX/README.md

 The results of the experiments are stored in the `Results` folder, which contains recorded results for the evaluated protocols.
 The evaluation results related to the paper for different application requirements (ARs) can be found in the `Evaluation_Results` subfolder.

-## Contribution

-Feel free to contribute to the project by submitting pull requests or reporting issues.

 ---

 ### Additional Notes